pengpenglang/pengpenglang.github.io/_pages/about.md

 - *2020.09 - 2022.09*, Captain of the [CUGB-ACM](https://sai.cugb.edu.cn/c/2018-11-01/656924.shtml).

 # 📝 Miscellaneous

-- My creed is “On the ship of life, be a happy pirate”.
+- My creed is *“On the ship of life, be a happy pirate”*.
 - Love to learn any interesting thing: 🏊️, 🏸, 🎸, 🎨, 🎮 and so on.